Part 1

 1.1

-Load the libraries needed in this lab.
-Then, read in the following child mortality data using read_mortality() function from jhur package.
+Load the packages needed in this lab.
+Then, read in the following child mortality data by country.
 Assign it to the “mort” variable.
-Change its first column name from ...1 into country.
-You can also find the data here: https://jhudatascience.org/intro_to_r/data/mortality.csv
+Use clean_names() from the janitor package to reformat some column names, then change the first column name from x1 to country.
+You can find the data here: https://jhudatascience.org/intro_to_r/data/mortality.csv.

 Note that the data has lots of NA values - don’t worry if you see that.